 In other words, you will need to do some basic room acoustic treatment.

 You will also need a special shock mount for your mic stand to absorb vibrations from the environment, particularly those caused by typing on a keyboard.
 These usually are included with the microphone, but some manufacturers do not include it.
-One will need to be purchased separately (Such as the infamous Blue Yeti.)
+In this case, one will need to be purchased separately.
+For example. the Blue Yeti does not come with one.

 I’ll quickly mention most condenser microphones are side-address microphones, so you should not be talking into them from the top as you would a dynamic front address microphone.